ModeFace to face Online

-- Leading the learning of others: developing schoolwide approaches
+- Module B: Leading the learning of others

 Prior to starting your internship, you will attend an induction workshop where you will work with your mentor principal and home school principal.

-UP is designed to equip you with practical learning processes, strategies, protocols and tools to:
+UP is designed to equip you with practical learning processes, strategies, protocols and tools to lead:

-You’ll gain knowledge and understandings to effectively lead:
+You’ll gain knowledge and understanding to effectively lead: